 Community engagement is an integral piece to the success of the

-21st Century School Buildings Plan.
+21st Century School Buildings Program.

 Through a series of community meetings, the collaborative work of schools and the community will serve as a guiding force in making the vision of the plan a reality for Baltimore's residents.
 To best incorporate the input from every interested group, a School Core Team will oversee the process to ensure that feedback is solicited and considered.
 The School Core Team input on the educational specifications, the feasibility study options, and the design development process throughout the various stages of the process.